 Safe: the screening test procedure has to be safe and the management of the patients who result positive form the screening should have the minimal adverse effects

 Simple: the test has to be easy to be performed as well as the management of the results has to be clear and simple to follow.

+A good screening test should be: accurate, reproducible, inexpensive, easy to perform and easy to follow up, acceptable, and safe (see 3.2).

+Acceptability

+A screening test must be acceptable to the population, easy-to-use, and cause minimal discomfort.
+Otherwise, since the screening test is usually applied to subjects without clinical symptomatology, the participation in screening programs could be low.